waxx567/Dell/62203768/cs50ai/5NeuralNetworks/5NOTES.md

 `1:14:27`

 And so you might imagine applying this to a situation like handwriting recognition.
 So we'll go ahead and see an example of that now.
 I'll go ahead and open up `handwriting.py`.
 Again, what we do here is we first import TensorFlow.
 And then, TensorFlow, it turns out, has a few datasets that are built in-- built into the library that you can just immediately access.
-`In code, a convolutional neural network doesn’t differ by much from a traditional neural network.
-TensorFlow offers datasets to test our models on.
-We will be using MNIST, which contains pictures of black and white handwritten digits.
-We will train our convolutional neural network to recognize digits.`

 And one of the most famous datasets in machine learning is the
 ## MNIST